 Reality show “Shark Tank” has been bringing the American dream to the airwaves since 2009.
 Self-made moguls Barbara Corcoran, Mark Cuban, Lori Greiner, Robert Herjavec, Daymond John and Kevin O’Leary — known as the “Sharks” — listen to pitches from entrepreneurs seeking investment help to get their companies off the ground.
-The Emmy-winning show was recently renewed for the 11th season.

 In addition to cash, the Sharks dole out valuable business advice to the entrepreneurs who appear on the show, as well as the ones watching from home.
 GOBankingRates consulted a variety of sources, including the TV show, previously published articles and exclusive interviews, to identify the best words of wisdom from the “Shark Tank” stars.
 Here are their tips on how to be successful in business.